strapdata/elassandra/docs/elassandra/source/enterprise.rst

    * **Geo Shape** queries without inline shape definition.
    * **Percolate** queries.

-If you try to insert an unsupported query in ``elastic_admin.privileges.query``, you will get a syntax error as show bellow :
+If you try to insert an unsupported query in ``elastic_admin.privileges.query``, you will get a syntax error as shown below :

 .. code::